Sligo Airport

+History

+The first commercial service, Sligo to Dublin, began on 4 July 1983, operated by Avair.

-Euroceltic was operating the Government of Ireland public service obligation subsidy scheme for the route to Dublin at the time.
+As of 2002, Euroceltic was operating the Government of Ireland public service obligation subsidy scheme for the route to Dublin.
 The airline collapsed shortly afterwards and Aer Arann operated the route for the remainder of the contract.
 The 2005 contract tender was offered to Loganair who declined it.
 Aer Arann subsequently negotiated the operation of the contract with the Government.

 On 21 February 2007 the Irish Government announced that it would be giving €8.5 million to the airport in capital grant money, to upgrade the runway and add approach lighting and safety enhancements.
 However, the proposed runway extension would have required infill and the erection of gantries across part of the adjacent protected beach.
 The plan drew much local criticism and almost 400 objections from residents of the local area, fisheries groups, the Department of Environment, An Taisce and Birdwatch Ireland.
 The planning permission was quashed on the third attempt by a high court judge on justification grounds.

 Until the end of 2008 Aer Arann operated flights to Manchester Airport.
 In 2011 the airport lost its only scheduled route, operated by Aer Arann, to Dublin Airport twice daily.
 The final flight was on 21 July 2011.

 The Irish Government-commissioned Value for Money Review of Exchequer Funding on the Regional Airports Programme recommended the ending of operational subvention to the airport and the ending of the PSO designation, citing poor performance, growing operational costs and development of alternative transport connections to the region.

 Since the end of passenger flights in 2011, the airport has continued to be a base for the Irish Coast Guard Rescue Helicopter (Rescue 118).
 General aviation also operates at the airport, including aircraft such as Cessnas, Pipers, and Beechcraft.
 Sligo Aero Club continues to operate from the airport.
 The airport receives occasional visits from jets which are suited to land on the shorter runway.

-CHC Ireland Search and Rescue Base
+CHC Ireland Search-and-Rescue base

 Sligo Airport is the home of Rescue 118, the Irish Coast Guard Helicopter which has served the north-west of Ireland since 2004.
 The base operates a Sikorsky S-92A helicopter 24 hours, 365 days a year (which replaced the previously used S-61N on 1 July 2013).
 It deals with many types of incidents, such as cliff rescues, hospital transfers and dealing with sick patients off coastal islands.